 If you think your vehicle has a manufacturing defect and is less than five years old, you may qualify for arbitration through the Canadian Motor Vehicle Arbitration Plan (CAMVAP).
 For more information, visit CAMVAP.ca.
 Please note OMVIC does not regulate and has no jurisdiction over manufacturers.

 Curbsiders are illegal, unlicensed dealers who commonly pose as private sellers, though many operate from small automotive related businesses such as repair shops.
 Often the vehicles they sell are rebuilt write-offs or are odometer tampered.
 Consumers who have dealt with a seller who appeared to be in the business of buying or selling vehicles but isn't registered with OMVIC, may have dealt with a curbsider.
-While OMVIC can investigate/prosecute curbsiding, consumers who purchase from a curbsider are deemed to have conducted a private transaction and therefore OMVIC’s Complaint Handlers cannot assist.
+While OMVIC can investigate/prosecute curbsiding, consumers who purchase from a curbsider are deemed to have conducted a private transaction and therefore OMVIC’s Consumer Support Services cannot assist.

 - Click here to report a curbsider.